suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 The SUIT manifest can be used for a variety of purposes throughout its lifecycle, such as:

-* the Firmware Author to reason about releasing a firmware.
+* a Firmware Author to reason about releasing a firmware.
-* the Network Operator to reason about compatibility of a firmware.
+* a Network Operator to reason about compatibility of a firmware.
-* the Device Operator to reason about the impact of a firmware.
+* a Device Operator to reason about the impact of a firmware.
 * the Device Operator to manage distribution of firmware to devices.
-* the Plant Manager to reason about timing and acceptance of firmware updates.
+* a Plant Manager to reason about timing and acceptance of firmware updates.
-* the device to reason about the authority & authenticity of a firmware prior to installation.
+* a device to reason about the authority & authenticity of a firmware prior to installation.
-* the device to reason about the applicability of a firmware.
+* a device to reason about the applicability of a firmware.
-* the device to reason about the installation of a firmware.
+* a device to reason about the installation of a firmware.
-* the device to reason about the authenticity & encoding of a firmware at boot.
+* a device to reason about the authenticity & encoding of a firmware at boot.

 Each of these uses happens at a different stage of the manifest lifecycle, so each has different requirements.

 It is assumed that the reader is familiar with the high-level firmware update architecture {{I-D.ietf-suit-architecture}} and the threats, requirements, and user stories in {{I-D.ietf-suit-information-model}}.

-The design of this specification is based on an observation that the vast majority of operations that a device can perform during an update or secure boot are composed of a small group of operations:
+The design of this specification is based on an observation that the vast majority of operations that a device can perform during an update or Trusted Invocation are composed of a small group of operations:

 * Copy some data from one place to another
 * Transform some data